nlpub/pymystem3/README.rst

 The wrapper works with CPython 2.6+/3.3+ and PyPy 1.9+.

 The wrapper was tested on Ubuntu Linux 12.04+, Mac OSX 10.9+ and Windows 7+.

+For 32bit architectures and freebsd platform support use ver.
+0.1.10.

 Installation